 Tiger Tops’ Tharu Lodge, on the edge of Chitwan, offers a range of lovely safari options.

-Traveling through the jungle on an ox cart is much quieter than going in a motorised vehicle, and it disrupts the wildlife much less.
+Traveling through the jungle by boat is much quieter than going in a motorized vehicle, and it disrupts the wildlife much less.

 You are more likely to see shy animals this way.
 You can also do a walking safari.